Dart-Code/Website/_docs/debugging-commands.md

 Certain types of changes are not supported by hot reload ([see here](https://flutter.io/hot-reload/#limitations)) so you must perform a hot restart.
 Hot restarts deploy latest source code to your device/simulator and restarts your application.
 Although slightly slower than a hot reload a hot restart is still usually very fast (a few seconds), much quicker than stopping the debug session and rebuilding/deploying.

+## Flutter: Inspect Widget

+This command enables Flutter Widget Inspection.
+Click on a widget in your application and it will navigate VS Code to the location in your source code where the widget is defined.
+To select another widget, click on the magnifying glass and select another widget.
+To cancel out of Flutter  Widget Inspection, a separate command `Flutter: Cancel Widget Inspection` is enabled that will cancel out of widget inspection.

 ## Dart: Open Observatory

 This command will open the Observatory debugger application in your web browser.
 For more information on using this tool to debug your Flutter application visit [flutter.io/debugging](https://flutter.io/debugging/#dart-observatory-statement-level-single-stepping-debugger-and-profiler).